 New York, along with the rest of the United States, is facing the problem of waste control.
-Without an effective system for garbage and recycling, enormous amounts of waste ends up in landfills and this has a huge environmental impact.
+Without an effective system for garbage and it equipment disposal, enormous amounts of waste ends up in landfills and this has a huge environmental impact.

 If the recent New York recycling bill becomes a successful law, the responsibility of waste control will shift from local governments to corporate producers.
 Packaging producers would have to pay for recycling, but also be rewarded for enhancing sustainability of these items.